vinayadav01/scalewithclicks-blog/content/blog/why-your-website-is-not-ranking-on-google.md

 Google prefers websites that load quickly on both desktop and mobile devices.

+To know more you can visit [Scale With Clicks](https://scalewithclicks.com/)

 ---

 ## 6. Your Website Is Not Mobile-Friendly